-Entities incorporated in the Philippines are subject to enterprise income tax in the Philippines at a rate of 30%.
-As of December 31, 2019 and 2020, the Company's subsidiaries and VIE in the Philippines had an accumulated profit.
-The deferred tax assets for the Philippine subsidiaries and VIE as at December 31, 2019 and 2020 are mainly from accrued expenses and other current liabilities, for which no valuation allowance has been provided, as management believes it is more likely than not that these assets will be realized in the future.
-Payments of dividends by Philippines Co I, Philippines Co II and Philippines Co III are subject to withholding tax in the Philippines at the rate of 30%.
-As of December 31, 2018, 2019 and 2020, the Group did not record any withholding tax on the retained earnings of its subsidiaries and consolidated VIE in the Philippines, as the impact was immaterial as of December 31, 2018, 2019 and 2020.
+Entities incorporated in Philippines are subject to enterprise income tax in the Philippines at a rate of 25%.
+As of December 31, 2020 and 2021, the Company's subsidiaries and the VIE in Philippines had an accumulated profit.
 Philippines Co II has been registered with the Philippine Economic Zone Authority, or PEZA, as an Eco zone IT Enterprise since December 19, 2014.
 As such, it is entitled to an income tax holiday, or 100% exemption from corporate income tax, for four years from its PEZA registration, the tax and duty free importation of raw materials, capital equipment, machineries and spare parts, VAT zero-rating for local purchases of goods and services, and exemption from payment of local government imposts, fees, licenses, and taxes, and exemption from expanded withholding tax under Philippines tax law.
-The income tax holiday was extended to March, 2020.
-Philippine Co II has submitted certain document to extend another three years of the income tax holiday status, and they are still under evaluation of tax authority as of the financial statements issuance date.
+Philippine Co II has two registered activities with PEZA: one with income tax holiday extended to March 2020, the other one with income tax holiday until October 2022.